Esri/mapbook-android/README.md

 * [Google+](https://plus.google.com/+esri/posts)
 * [twitter@ArcGISRuntime](https://twitter.com/ArcGISRuntime)
 * [twitter@esri](http://twitter.com/esri)

 ## Issues
 Find a bug or want to request a new feature enhancement?
 Let us know by submitting an issue.

 ## Contributing
 Anyone and everyone is welcome to contribute.
 We do accept pull requests.

 1. Get involved
-2. Report issues
+1. Report issues
-3. Contribute code
+1. Contribute code
-4. Improve documentation
+1. Improve documentation

+## MDTOC
+Generation of this and other documents' table of contents in this repository was performed using the [MDTOC package for Atom](https://atom.io/packages/atom-mdtoc).

 ## Licensing
 Copyright 2017 Esri